dynport/dgtk/goassets/README.md

 	mustReadAsset(key string) []byte

-Besides these helper methods the assets are handled using a fake filesystem approach (idea taken from [http://nf.wh3rd.net/10things/#8]), i.e. you can use the `Open` method of the `assets` value.
+Besides these helper methods the assets are handled using a fake filesystem approach (idea taken from [these slides by Andrew Gerrand](http://nf.wh3rd.net/10things/#8)), i.e. you can use the `Open` method of the `assets` value.
 That will return a value that implements the `ReadCloser` interface.

 	asset, e := assets.Read("some_asset")
 	if e != nil {